subhra2508/docker/readme.md

 - create   -     Create a new container
 - diff     -     Inspect changes to files or directories on a container's filesystem
 - events   -    Get real time events from the server
-- exec     -    Run a command in a running container
+- exec     -    Run a command in a running container (docker exec -it image_id /bin/bash)
 - export   -    Export a container's filesystem as a tar archive
 - history  -    Show the history of an image
 - images   -   List images